STEM I for Middle School Students - SPARK: Life on Campus

 SPARK students are supervised throughout the program by a team of carefully selected Residential Advisors (RAs) who live in residence halls with the students and chaperone them throughout the entire day.
 An average student/RA ratio of 12:1 guarantees that students will receive the personal attention they need.
-The RAs are trained specifically to support this program by two Residence Directors and the SPARK Community Director.
+The RAs are trained specifically to support this program by two Residence Directors, the SPARK Community Director and Program Director.

 The RAs lead floor meetings several times throughout the program and facilitate community building among their cluster of SPARK students.
 RAs are not only supervising the safety of your SPARK student, but they are there to be a mentor and answer any questions concerning high school and college life.
 The RAs will be a resource to the SPARK students and serve as role models and mentors.